Remember Sunday: Plot

 to make new memories due to having had a brain aneurysm years before.
 As a result, he forgets the day's events every time he goes to sleep.

 Molly soon finds out that he has been recording all of their conversations on his pen.
-Gus tries to explain, but Molly mistakes it for being a disturbing and creepy habit.
-A few weeks later Molly returns to the apartment to find Gus's sister Lucy who explains everything and gives Molly the file folder Gus had filled with mementos and notes of their time together.
+Gus tries to explain, but Molly mistakenly assumes it is for nefarious purposes.
+A few weeks later Molly returns to the apartment and meets Gus's sister Lucy who explains everything and gives Molly the file folder Gus had filled with mementos and notes of his time with Molly.
+Lucy also explains that Gus was a gifted scientist on the verge of a major discovery about the universe when he had the aneurysm.

 Molly visits the hospital where Gus is under observation and introduces herself as his girlfriend.
-She shows him the folder so he can learn more about their relationship.
-We learn that prior to having his aneurysm, Gus was meant to be the next Einstein working at Caltech and the Mt.
-Wilson telescope in southern California.
-Molly takes Gus there, where he visits with his old colleagues.
-While visiting, they let him know that his work will help them to better understand the universe.
-Molly also meets Gus's ex-fiancée (one of his former co-workers) who explains why things had ended between them and warns her of the difficulties that any sort of serious relationship will have.
-Gus also tells Molly to leave him if an operation to fix his brain damage does not work.
-Gus's sister tells Molly that Gus has actually already had this operation, but it did not work.
+She shows him the folder so he can learn more about their relationship, along with a brochure for a surgery that may potentially fix his brain.
+Molly takes Gus to his old job at Mt.
+Wilson telescope in southern California, where he visits with his former colleagues.
+Molly also meets Gus's ex-fiancée, one of his former co-workers, who explains why things had ended between them and warns her of the difficulties that any sort of serious relationship will have.

+Afterward, Gus asks Molly to leave him if the operation to fix his brain damage does not work.
+When they return, Gus's sister tells Molly that Gus had this very operation two years prior, but it did not work.
 That night Molly sees a note on Gus's laptop to ask her to marry him the next day.
-Molly deletes the note after reflecting on what Gus had told her to do and Gus wakes up the next day without any memory of her.
-Molly continues her life with almost a quarter million dollars that she finally received from her great aunt's inheritance.
-With those extra funds she pays off her student loans and achieves her long standing dream of starting her own flower business.
-One day, while working at a wedding, a shooting star appears and Molly is reminded of Gus.
-She visits him at the jewelry shop he works at the next day.
-He recognizes her name from an envelope he had kept containing an antique ring that had belonged to Molly's great aunt.
-Shortly after they had originally met, Molly had come to the shop and had sold the ring to Gus for $200 that she had desperately needed.
-At the time the ring was in bad shape and missing half its stones.
+Molly deletes the note, and the reminders of her, after reflecting on what Gus asked her to do.

+Gus wakes up the next day without any memory of her.
+Molly opens a flower shop, a lifelong dream, to move on with her life.
+One day while working at a wedding, a shooting star appears and Molly is reminded of Gus.
+She visits him at the jewelry shop the next day.
+He recognizes her name from an envelope he had kept containing an antique ring that had belonged to Molly's great aunt, something she sold to the store when she needed money.
 Gus had repaired the ring and kept it to return to Molly someday at no expense.
 He gives it back to her and she begins to cry tears of happiness and hints to him that they know each other.
-Gus is remembering something - her name - when he goes to retrieve the ring from the back of the store where he put it for safe keeping.
-We may take this as a hint that his ability to remember is slowly returning or, romantically, love has not forgotten her.
-Molly asks Gus if he would like to go out for coffee with her and says she knows a great place.
+Gus agrees to go out for coffee at Molly's request.